KuZa91/PBH_subpopulations_effects_analysis/README.md

 - When plotting using the [PSPlotter](https://github.com/KuZa91/PBH_subpopulations_effects_analysis/blob/main/PSPlotter.ipynb), the flags for the run needs to be in agreement with the generated datasets, this is also true for the set precision !

 - In order to run the [ResolvableDistEstimator-Notebook](https://github.com/KuZa91/PBH_subpopulations_effects_analysis/blob/main/ResolvableDistEstimator.ipynb) it is necessary to use the same _SNRMat.pkl_ generated when using the [SGWBPSAnalysis-Notebook](https://github.com/KuZa91/PBH_subpopulations_effects_analysis/blob/main/SGWBPSAnalv2.1.ipynb).

+- Before running the [ResolvableSourcePlotter-Notebook](https://github.com/KuZa91/PBH_subpopulations_effects_analysis/blob/main/ResSourcePlotter.ipynb) it is highly recommended to check the default paths of the code to understand the hierarchy that the notebook use in order to read the data!
+It is also necessary to compute the _SNR_ for both the Fiducial and Sub-pop catalogs, and both for $A^+$ _LIGO_ and $ET$ at the same time !